Upatel41/ios-codepath-prework/README.md

 ## Prework

 ### App Description
-`TODO://` 'Color Changing Button' allows users to change the "Hello from Uma!" text to orange when pressed.
+`TODO://` 'Change text color' allows users to change the "Hello from Uma!" text to orange when pressed.

 ### App Walk-though
 `TODO://`